mbaumer/us_hep_funding/docs/_states/PA.md

 <a name="PA-12"></a>
 [Back to top](#top)
 ## PA-12 -- Rep. Keith Rothfus (R)
+### Committees
+Keith Rothfus is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016